ryan-lab-duke/gds-applications-site/_sources/activities/week3/activity-03.md

 ## Task 3 (5 points)

-The data we downloaded can easily be converted into a `DataFrame` but it would useful if we could add some geographical information to the data.
-To do this, we can download a shapefile that represents the corresponding geographic information from [here](https://www2.census.gov/geo/tiger/TIGER2021/).
+The data we downloaded can easily be converted into a `DataFrame` but it would useful if we could add some spatial information to the data.
+To do this, we can download a shapefile that represents the corresponding geographic units from [here](https://www2.census.gov/geo/tiger/TIGER2021/).

-If were interested in **tract** level data we would navigate to https://www2.census.gov/geo/tiger/TIGER2021/TRACT/ and download the `.zip` file for Oregon (`tl_2021_41_tract.zip`)
+If were interested in **tract** level data we would navigate to the `TRACT/` folder and download the `.zip` file for Oregon (i.e. `tl_2021_41_tract.zip`)

 ```{tip}
 We can find the FIPS code for Oregon by running: `print(states.OR.fips)`